Nigeria Country Commercial Guide

 Note: These figures represent medical devices, and diagnostic and laboratory testing instruments

 Healthcare infrastructure in Nigeria is still underdeveloped and lacks modern medical facilities.
 The country’s healthcare indicators are some of the worst in Africa.
-It has one of the fastest growing populations globally with 5.5 live births per woman and a population growth rate of 3.2% annually.
-It is estimated to reach 400 million people by 2050, becoming the world’s third most populous country.
-Medical professionals are in short supply, with only about 35,000 doctors despite needing 237,000, according to WHO figures, partially due to the massive migration of healthcare workers overseas.
+It has one of the fastest growing populations globally with 5.5 live births per woman and a population growth rate of 3.2 percent annually.
+It is estimated to reach 400 million people by 2050, becoming the world’s fourth most populous country.
+Medical professionals are in short supply, with only about 23.3 doctors per 100,000 population below the WHO recommended 100 doctors per 100,000 population, partially due to the massive migration of healthcare workers overseas.
 Nigeria loses at least $2 billion every year to medical tourism, according to the Nigerian Medical Association (NMA).
 India accounts for more than half of this outflow.

 Leading Sub-Sectors